sctg-development/vite-react-heroui-auth0-template/README.md

 The `base`subfolder is the default namespace.
 For adding a new language, create a new file in the `src/locales/base` folder and add the translations in the `language-code.json` file.
 Next you will need to add the language to the `i18n.ts` file.
-The default configuration uses language lazy loading, so the translations are loaded only when needed.
+The default configuration uses language lazy loading with `i18next-http-backend`, so the translations are loaded only when needed.

 ## Tailwind CSS 4